-> The first thing you should remember is that in 2017 the IRS “eliminated the deduction for any expenses related to activities generally considered entertainment, amusement or recreation.”
-That means Oliveri couldn’t fly a plane in a circle from the airfield and land in the same place and deduct that, unless he could prove that the evangelizing he was doing as he flew the plane had positive benefit for his religious organization.
+The first thing you should remember is that in 2017 the IRS “removed the deduction for any expenses in relation to activities usually considered recreation, amusement, or entertainment.”
+That means Oliveri couldn’t fly a plane in a circle from the airfield and land in the same place and deduct that, unless he could prove that the evangelizing he was doing as he flew the plane had a positive benefit for his religious organization.
 He didn’t convince the judge.

-> You the private business owner couldn’t even get away with saying you’re doing a business deal up there as this would be considered ‘entertainment’ unless you were either selling that plane (or threatening to throw them out unless they did the deal but other Federal authorities wouldn’t like that idea and you would be caged!).
+You the private business owner couldn’t even get away with saying you’re doing a business deal up there as this would be considered ‘entertainment’ unless you were either selling that plane (or threatening to throw them out unless they did the deal but other Federal authorities wouldn’t like that idea and you would be caged!).

 There are some nuances to this.
 If you are a journalist doing a theatre or movie review then this could be 100% deductible as that counts as part of the work you are doing.
 The same might apply to you reviewing a restaurant, but that is a fairly narrow exception.
 Another example where this is 100% deductible is where the customer pays you for the entertainment you have purchased.
 In the case of going for a flight in a plane, they would pay you a fee for you to take the plane out, which you yourself had paid for.

 The IRS are fairly clear about meals too.
 They state, “Taxpayers may continue to deduct 50 percent of the business meals cost if the taxpayer (or an employee of the taxpayer) is present & the beverages or food aren’t considered extravagant or lavish.
 The meals might be given to a potential or current business customer, consultant, client, or similar business contact.”
 This largely means that you can take a current or potential business customer to dinner at a restaurant as long as it is part of your sales and marketing funnel.
 Even so, only 50% of that meal will be considered tax deductible.